- How to Declare a Major or Minor in History

 Back to Top Nav

-The Modified Major consists of the successful completion of twelve courses, eight of them in History, and four from one or more modifying departments/programs.
+The Modified Major in History consists of the successful completion of twelve courses, eight of them in History, and four from one or more modifying departments/programs.
 The four modifying courses must count towards the major in the modifying department.
 Prerequisite courses that do not count towards the major in the modifying department cannot be used to modify the history major.
 The modified major should have a clear purpose and intellectual coherence.

 Modification works best early in major planning.
 Generally, modifications will NOT be approved in the last two terms of a student's enrollment.

 If the four modifying courses are in a single department/program, your Modified Major plan and rationale must be approved by Vice Chair Jennifer Miller of the History Department and the modifying department/program.
 If the four modifying courses are drawn from more than one department/program, your plan and rationale for a Modified Major needs to be approved only by the Vice Chair of the History Department.
 Modified Majors must meet the requirements below.

 Your eight History courses must contain at least one course from each of the following areas: